Geology of Reykjanes Peninsula: Postglacial shield volcanoes

-Reykjanes Volcanic Belt
+Reykjanes volcanic belt

-Since the end of the Pleistocene glaciation (15.000 – 11.000 years ago in the region), Holocene volcanoes have done their work.
-The Reykjanes Volcanic Belt, one of the present day volcanic zones of Iceland, is connected to the submarine Reykjanes Ridge and consists (depending on author) of 3 to 6 or even 7 volcanic systems, arranged en echelon, i.e. more or less side by side, and in an average 40° angle to the spreading direction NE–SW over the peninsula.
-These volcanic systems are: Eldey Volcanic System (mostly submarine), Reykjanes Volcanic System, Svartsengi Volcanic System (often thought to be a part of Reykjanes Volcanic System), Krýsuvík Volcanic System, Brennisteinsfjöll Volcanic System, and Hengill Volcanic System (which stretches up to the north and into the West Volcanic Zone).
-Because they are on top of a rift segment, these volcanic systems show a tendency for fissure eruptions.
+Since the end of the Pleistocene glaciation (15,000–11,000 years ago in the region), Holocene volcanoes have contributed to the basaltic lava fields of the peninsula.
+The Reykjanes volcanic belt (previously also known as the Reykjanes Peninsula ridge, or Reykjanes Peninsula volcanic zone), one of the present day volcanic zones of Iceland, is connected to the submarine Reykjanes Ridge and consists (depending on author) of 3 to 6 or even 7 volcanic systems, arranged en echelon, i.e. more or less side by side, and in an average 40° angle to the spreading direction NE–SW over the peninsula.
+One of the reasons for the varying number of systems in the literature is that geothermal areas, magnetic anomalies, eruptive centers, and geochemistry do not all align.

+Within the belt is a region of transition from the mainly extensional structure of the underwater Reykjanes Ridge of the Atlantic mid-oceanic ridge to the trans-tensional plate boundary in the Reykjanes Peninsula.
+These volcanic systems are: Eldey volcanic system (mostly submarine), Reykjanes volcanic system, Svartsengi volcanic system (often thought to be a part of Reykjanes volcanic system as geochemistry is similar), Fagradalsfjall volcanic system, Krýsuvík volcanic system, Brennisteinsfjöll volcanic system, and Hengill volcanic system (which stretches up to the north and into the West volcanic zone).

+Only the Hengill volcanic system, the most eastern system, has an additional central volcano and this volcano is complex as it is at the intersection with the West volcanic zone of Iceland and South Iceland seismic zone, forming the Hengill triple junction.
+It has some rhyolite and andesite components.
+It is tectonically the current locus of accretion in the south of Iceland propagating southward at between 3.5–5 cm/year.

+Otherwise, the volcanic systems, because they are on top of a rift segment, show a tendency for basaltic fissure eruptions.
+There are tephra deposits from both offshore explosive Holocene eruptions, some of whom were from volcanoes of the Reykjanes volcanic system, and the most recent Hengill eruption.

 Tectonics

 As is usual within rift zones, tectonics play an important role on Reykjanes Peninsula.
 Earthquakes are often registered.
 They may reach up to magnitude M6, but most of the earthquakes are small.
 These earthquakes often take place within the volcanic systems, but there are also many faults, fractures and fissures in the N-S direction on the peninsula.
-Additionally, the region is influenced by the South Iceland Seismic Zone.
-This southern transform zone of Iceland is between the West Volcanic Zone and the East Volcanic Zone.
+Additionally, the region is influenced by the South Iceland seismic zone.
+This southern transform zone of Iceland is between the West volcanic zone and the East volcanic zone.
 The larger earthquakes are felt and registered on Reykjanes Peninsula, and they can also trigger medium-sized quakes in this region, as last seen in 2008 and especially in 2000.